ckswilliams/modOpenREM/docs/charts.rst

 data.
 The user can configure which plots are shown using the ``Chart options`` on the CT and radiographic pages.

+*New in 0.7.0* Some charts can now be plotted with a series per x-ray system.
+This option can be switched on or off via the ``Chart options``.

 *New in 0.7.0* Chart plotting options can also be configured by choosing the ``Chart options`` item on the ``User options`` menu at the top of the OpenREM homepage.